thefirehacker/Tensor-Slayer/README.md

 ## Components

-The Tensor Patching Agent is built on several powerful modules:
+The Tensor Slayer is built on several powerful modules:

 1. **EnhancedTensorPatcher**: Provides methods for analyzing and modifying tensors with advanced operations.